 1. Wind, either on its own, or with another of the external pathogenic forces, invades your Lungs and prevents them from working.
 To you and me, this means catching a bug, such as a cold or cough - or more seriously, a chest infection such as pneumonia or bronchitis.

-Two other syndromes that can affect your Lungs are Damp and Dryness, the latter because it dries your lungs and makes it painful to breathe (think about hot, dry climates, but also heat from central heating), the former because Damp often turns to Phlegm, see below.
+Dryness because it dries your lungs and makes it painful to breathe (think about hot, dry climates, but also heat from central heating); Damp because Damp often turns to Phlegm, see below.
+(More on Damp below.)

 2. What you EAT has a huge effect on your Lungs.

 (It took me years to appreciate this.
 Eventually I realised why my nose blocked up after eating some foods! - like the following.)